meta-llama/llama-recipes/README.md

 Here we use FSDP as discussed in the next section which can be used along with PEFT methods.
 To make use of PEFT methods with FSDP make sure to pass `use_peft` and `peft_method` args along with `enable_fsdp`.
 Here we are using `BF16` for training.

+## FLop Counting and Profiling

+To help with benchmarking effort, we are adding the support [12/15/2023] for counting the flops during the fine-tuning process.
+You can achieve this by setting `--flop_counter` when launching your single/multi GPU fine-tuning.

+Similarly, you can set `--profiler` flag and pass a profiling output path using `--profile_output_dir` to capture the profile traces of your model using [PyTorch profiler](https://pytorch.org/tutorials/intermediate/tensorboard_profiler_tutorial.html).
+This would be helpful for debugging purposes.

 ## Flash Attention and Xformer Memory Efficient Kernels

 Setting `use_fast_kernels` will enable using of Flash Attention or Xformer memory-efficient kernels based on the hardware being used.
 This would speed up the fine-tuning job.
 This has been enabled in `optimum` library from HuggingFace as a one-liner API, please read more [here](https://pytorch.org/blog/out-of-the-box-acceleration/).